jouwdan/tutors-final-project/README.md

 This structure would allow us to create a monorepo which would be easy to navigate and would allow us to easily add new applications and components to the monorepo in the future.
 We wanted to get the monorepo up and running in a timely manner, to attract developers to the project during the Hacktoberfest 2022 event and to make sure that the monorepo was easy to navigate and understand for the new contributors that would come on board to the project.

+This monorepo structure was then added to a new repository on GitHub, [tutors-sdk/tutors](https://github.com/tutors-sdk/tutors), which was named to ensure the project was easily searchable on GitHub.
+To ensure it was easily identifiable as the main repository for the Tutors project, it was pinned to the top of the tutors-sdk profile.

 ## The Tutors Design System

 Alongside the monorepo, I decided to put time into building out a design system for the Tutors project.
 This was done to provide a consistent user experience across all of the Tutors applications and to make it easier for developers to contribute to the project.
 In order to fill out this package with components, I taken an [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) approach to the design system.
 This approach involved breaking down the design system into smaller components, which could then be combined to create more complex components.
 This approach allowed for a more modular design system, which can be easily extended and modified in the future.